Disclosure: When you make a purchase through our links, we may receive a commission.

 • Clean and dry the area around the valve stem before installation.
 This will help ensure a smooth and secure fit when installing the tire.

 • Route the valve stem carefully so that it doesn’t contact any other objects in the vehicle.
-Getting excess air into the system can lead to problems down the road.
+Getting excess air into the tire can lead to problems down the road.

 3. Need to Pump Up Frequently